 Appropriate provisions are made for, but not limited to, the public health, safety, and general welfare for open spaces, drainage ways, streets or roads, alleys, other public ways, transit stops, potable water supplies, and sanitary wastes;

-The proposed binding site plan is in conformity with the underlying zoning district requirements, other land use controls, building requirements, and other applicable regulations which may exist at the time of a completed application;
+The proposed binding site plan is in conformity with the underlying zoning district requirements, tree preservation requirements of Section 19.30, other land use controls, building requirements, and other applicable regulations which may exist at the time of a completed application;

 All other relevant facts were considered, including sidewalks and other planning features that assure safe walking conditions for pedestrians;